Flixbox/lp-compat/README.md

 ## Adding a new game

 - Add it to the file `static/compat-data/apps.json`
-- Run `npm run scrape` to download play store data
+- Add any custom features with the following syntax: `<color>::<feature text>`.
+Example: `warning::IAP patch only works on version 4.2; download APK on APKPure`
+- Make sure you don't add any `,` characters to the feature list, otherwise the Discord regex gets confused
 - Run `npm run start` to check if it's being shown
-- Prefix your commit with "feat:" to make sure it will show up in Discord.
-Make sure you always wait for the CI to finish and pull the changes before committing, otherwise you'll create a merge commit and the Discord script will ignore the changes.

-You can skip the scraping if you want.
-Then the CI will do it for you and commit the scraped data.
-Just do a `git pull` once it's done.